 It's so rewarding for kids to plant seeds and watch them grow.
 They also learn that they need to take care of their seeds by watering them and making sure they get enough light.

 The Cub Scout adventure program has several requirements that involve growing something.
-Two of those adventures require making a terrarium.
-They are:
+One of those adventures require making a terrarium.
+It is: